juliankrispel/bishbosh/readme.md

-# BishBosh - A domain specific language for writing command line interfaces
+# :neckbeard: BishBosh - A domain specific language for writing command line interfaces

-__Disclaimer__ - (This is at Proposal-Stage) - At the moment this is nothing other than an opionated braindump.
+__Disclaimer__ - (This is at Proposal-Stage) - At the moment this is nothing other than an __opionated braindump__.
 If you read something here which aligns with you or otherwise, please make a pr or an issue.

 ### By all means, tell me your opinion, whether it'd be a rant, encouragement, or an idea for improvement - I welcome feedback and am reaching out to you for it!

+:fire: :fire: __Warning - opinions ahead__ :fire: :fire:

 ## Problem - Writing cli's is hard

 - Writing cli's is harder than it should be
 - Bash scripting sucks